"How does Noah have a fragment of the Black Gold War Chariot Armor?"

 "Do you think Noah has already figured out who you are?"
 Rossweise asked, her voice filled with concern.

-Leon had shared his fears with her, and she fully understood and had promised to help him keep the secret.
-It wasn't just about maintaining his cover as the Silver Dragon Prince to continue gathering information on the Empire's schemes; it was also to protect the family they had worked so hard to build.
+Leon had shared his fears with her before, and she fully understood, promising to help him keep the secret.
+It wasn't just about maintaining his cover as the Silver Dragon Prince to continue gathering intelligence on the Empire's schemes; it was also to protect the family they had worked so hard to build.

-Leon stared at the fragment for a moment before shaking his head slowly.
+Leon stared at the fragment for a long moment before slowly shaking his head.

 "I don't think Noah knows I'm human.
 But..."